COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Home > Be Healthy > Health Library > Childbirth: Perineal Massage Before Labor

-massage for reducing perineal trauma.
-Cochrane Database of Systematic Reviews (1).
+Beckmann MM, Stock OM (2013).
+Antenatal perineal massage for reducing perineal trauma.
+Cochrane Database of Systematic Reviews (4).